NERV-DAO/documentation/NERV by-laws.md

 Through the on-line platform the DAO members are able to:

-I.Watch live streams of any debates and video-conferences that may take place during the DAO activities as well as provide access to previous debates at any time and at all levels of the organisation.
-This functionality can be paired with networks such as www.odysee.com (...)
+I. Watch live streams of any debates and video-conferences that may take place during the DAO activities as well as provide access to previous debates at any time and at all levels of the organisation.
+This functionality can be paired with existing decentralized networks such as IPFS, Odysee or Skynet as examples.

-II.DAO members can chat on-line, publish content and rate each other's publications.
+II.
+DAO members can chat on-line, publish content and rate each others publications.
 This can be done publicly or on private groups.

-III.Members may publish proposals and vote on-line from their own computer in any location.
-The voting procedure as well as the final tally must be verifiable by the voter himself  while guaranteeing privacy.
-This is accomplished through cryptography.
+III.
+Members may publish proposals and vote on-line remotely from their own computer in any location.
+The voting procedure as well as the final tally must be verifiable by the voter while guaranteeing privacy.
+This is accomplished through cryptography.<sup>[2](https://github.com/partidodigitalpt/documentation/blob/main/Remote%20e-voting%20overview.md)</sup>

-Iv.Members are able to delegate to other members the ability to vote on a specific proposal or on a category of proposals and retract the delegation at any time.
+IV.
+Members are able to delegate to other members the ability to vote on a specific proposal or on a category of proposals and retract the delegation at any time.
 Delegation is transitive unless stated otherwise.

 <p align="center">
 <b>( article 4-c )</b><br>